Skip to main content

 If Honeymoon Israel isn’t currently running trips from our city, can we apply with another city?

 Trips are organized locally, so you’ll be traveling with other couples from your community.
 All couples are based in the same metro area in order to foster community-building after the trip, so you must be a resident in the city the trip is based.
 We define a geographic area either by neighborhood or zip code.
-Email us at info@honeymoonisrael.org if you’re not sure if you live within the required geographic area.
+Find your city on our map, or email us at info@honeymoonisrael.org if you’re not sure if you live within the required catchment area.

 What if I’ve been to Israel before?